-Al Ebdaa Bank B.S.C. (c)
+EBDAA Microfinance Company B.S.C

-During 2009, Al Ebdaa Bank B.S.C. was established and began disbursing micro-finance to low and middle-income Bahraini families.
-The Bank provides beneficiaries with an opportunity to start a new business, become financially independent and enhance their quality of life.
-Eskan Bank is a founding shareholder of Ebdaa Bank, holding a 17.1% stake.
+Ebdaa Microfinance Company was involved in disbursing micro-financing to low and middle-income Bahraini families.
+Eskan Bank was a founding shareholder in the company when it was established in 2009, and holds a 17.1% stake.
+The company provides beneficiaries with the opportunity to start a new business, become financially independent, and enhance their quality of life.